Sigmund Freud was a leading-edge psychiatrist who pioneered some of the most groundbreaking work regarding the human psyche.

 After attempting to use hypnosis as a way to access the inner workings of the mind, Freud developed a technique referred to as psychoanalysis — a treatment intended to illuminate the unconscious activity of an individual by making them consciously aware of it.

-Freud would have his patients get comfortable and lay down on their back, and then instruct them to talk freely about whatever comes to mind — almost as if they were talking to themselves.
-He would listen attentively, write this down, and attempt to trace patterns by analyzing what they say.
+Freud would have his patients get comfortable and lay down on their back and instruct them to talk freely about whatever comes to mind, almost as if they were talking to themselves.
+He would listen attentively, take notes, and attempt to trace patterns by analyzing what they say.

-This treatment is also referred to as free association, which examines the unconscious mental process.
-This therapy technique was traditionally used to treat hysteria and neurosis.
+This treatment is also referred to as free association, which examines the unconscious mental process — a theraputic technique traditionally used to treat hysteria and neurosis.

 Fueled by his earlier influence concerning the unconscious and conscious levels of the mind, Freud’s theory of personality development remains the center of discussion, modification, and debate in modern psychology.
 Although his theories have seen a lot of change within the last 120 years, Freud remains a significant contributor in understanding the various aspects of the human mind.

 Sigmund Freud Psychodynamic Theory of Personality